 Anti-retaliation laws are designed to neutralize the power imbalance between the employer and employee relationship.
 Employees often rely on their place of employment to support themselves or their families and are understandably hesitant to report sexual harassment for fear that they may jeopardize their employment.

-Some forms of employer retaliation are flagrant, blatant, and obvious.
-However, most of the time, employer retaliation is much subtler and nuanced.
+Some forms of retaliation are flagrant, blatant, and obvious.
+However, most of the time, retaliation is much subtler and nuanced.
 Here are some examples of what can be considered retaliatory behavior:

-How to know whether there is a causal relationship between the sexual harassment complaint and adverse actions
+How to know whether there is a causal relationship between the complaint and adverse actions

 When courts look at whether there is a causal relationship between the sexual harassment complaint and the adverse actions against you, they will look at whether your complaint influenced the adverse employment action.
 If it was, your employer might be liable for damages.
 Whether there is a causal relationship is heavily fact-dependent.
 If you are evaluated in a negative light undeservingly, the sudden hostility tips the scales toward retaliatory employer behavior.